UummProject/uumm-prototype/support/Deconstructing governance.md

 Is up to each system to decide how to compute merit.
 But is likely that it will use several reputation metrics to do so.
 As far as I can imagine, a systen that can access and compute the necessary reputation metrics in order to build its own merit token, is the closest we can be to a true goverance.

+### Aditional notes
+To keep things simple I left some things out of the current document.
+I'll love to keep extending it.
+You're welcomed to open a issue on Github.

+#### Properties
+I belive that properties such as **voluntary participation** and **incentives**(reward for making good decsions) are quite relevant for the merit.

 ### Prediction markets
-For not very complex systems, where data is mesurable, something like Futarchy is very close to ideal.

-The merit of a participant is the capacity to predict events correctly.
-And it is rewarded if so.

-### Other properties
-I belive that properties such as **voluntary participation** and **incentives** are quite relevant to merit.
-To keep things simple I left them out of this first iteration, but I'll love to complete this document.
-If you would like to participate, your help would be welcome.
+There has been a lot of talk about the role that prediction markets could have on governance.

+When the results of the decisions can be easly mesured and the amount of participants is high futarchy seems a very intersting approach.
+I'll love some extra thoughts on how it fits on this document.

-### Examples
+## Examples

 _The numbers make reference to the previously described propeties_

-#### Nation state
+### Nation state
 Theory:

 1. The required merit is to be a citizen.